Definition:

 3. Interaction: Inbound is bidirectional, Outbound is unidirectional

-4. Permission: Inbound is based on consent, Outbound not always
+4. Permission: Inbound is consent-based, Outbound not always

 Important metrics: